BLOG

 Mortgage Rate Stabilization

 One of the biggest factors influencing buyer behavior is mortgage rates, and right now, all eyes are on the Federal Reserve.
 They’re meeting as we speak to decide just how much to lower interest rates, which could have a major impact on the fall housing market.
+9/24/24 The fed has met and lowered the rate by 50 bps.
+There is also promises of more to come.

 Throughout the spring and summer of 2024, fluctuating rates caused a lot of hesitation among buyers.
 But with the potential for a rate cut on the horizon, we could see a surge of renewed interest from those who’ve been waiting on the sidelines.